 In the moonlit room, shadows appeared larger than life and I tried to keep my eyes closed.
 I heard a train in the distance.
 “Whoooooooo Whoooooooo,” it sounded.
 A cool breeze came through the window and tickled my skin.
 “How nice,” I thought, wishing for more.
 But then it was gone, and the still air hung heavy over me like a blanket.
 Firecrackers went off in a neighbor’s yard.
 Some boys laughed and ran away.
 So many sounds when everyone is supposed to be asleep.

 My eyes couldn’t resist peeking around the shadowy room.
 With a start, I noticed a ghoulish figure with big pointy ears and long sharp teeth standing along the far wall.
 His arms seemed to be reaching for me so I quickly pulled the covers over my head.
 “Mom, there’s something in my room,” I cried.
 Mom came in and turned on the light.
-“What is it,” she said.
+“What is it,” she asked.
 “Over there!”
 I pointed to where the creature had been but nothing was there except Louie, my old stuffed bear.
 The moonlight made his shadow look scary but there he was, smiling at me from the top of my dresser.
 “That’s silly,” I said, trying to sound relieved.
 Mom smiled.
 “Isn’t it funny what shadows can do?
 There’s nothing to be afraid of in here.
-So you get some sleep or you’re going to be tired in the morning.”
+You get some sleep or you’re going to be tired in the morning.”
 Mom blew me a kiss, turned off the light, and walked down the hall to her room.
 Her footsteps echoed in harmony with the crickets outside the window.
 A chorus of wind chimes rang unexpectedly as another light breeze teased the humid air.
 So many sounds when everyone is supposed to be asleep.

 The moon rose higher in the sky as I lay quietly trying to relax.
 I shut my eyes but the insides of my eyelids were like a movie screen playing all my thoughts back to me.
 I could see the swimming pool where I swam earlier in the day with my best friend, Cindy.
 Her cat Molly was lying on a lawn chair in the sun.
-I stubbed my toe on the concrete and tried not to cry in front of my friends.
-But it hurt so bad!
+I stubbed my toe on the concrete and tried not to cry in front of my friends, but it hurt so bad!
 In the end, the tears felt hotter than the sun on my cheeks.

 I turned over from one side to the other once again, just in time to catch another breeze.
 I could smell a sweet, familiar scent.
 Mom calls it jasmine, a night-blooming flower.
 Imagine that!
 Flowers that bloom in the night!
 The air quickened and I heard some papers rustle on my art table.
 A little flash of light in the distance meant a storm was coming.
 I could hear the low rumble of thunder, and a car alarm went off somewhere down the street.
 A dog barked, and then, “Whoooooooo Whoooooooo.”
 I never heard so many sounds when everyone is supposed to be asleep.